uber/piranha/site/docs/reference/dsl/rules.md

 title: Rule Languages
 ---

-Piranha offers support for three distinct rule languages which allow for precise matching and replacement of code.
+Piranha offers support for three distinct rule languages for matching and replacement of code.

 # Tree-sitter Queries